peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  inputs to types specially handled by this method (such as <code>int</code> or
  <code>string</code>) and/or to plain-old-data types (POCO or POJO types) within
  the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion given earlier.</p>.

 * <code>options</code> - An object containing options to control how certain objects are converted to CBOR objects.

 **Returns:**

-* A CBOR object corresponding to the given object.
+* A CBOR object corresponding to the specified object.
 Returns CBORObject.Null if the object is null.

 **Throws:**